 Nutricost has produced a great supplement that’s yeast-free, and its source of the mineral is selenomethionine, which current evidence favors over other forms of the mineral.
 The capsules are also vegan, plus it’s third-party tested for purity and label accuracy.

 Nutricost Selenium 200mcg

-A yeast-free, easily absorbed supplement that's third party tested and well absorbed.
+A yeast-free, easily absorbed supplement that's third-party tested and well absorbed.
 Each single capsule serving provides 200 micrograms of selenium.

 Go Nutrients Selenium

-A no-frills selenium supplement that's well priced and third party tested for purity.
+A no-frills selenium supplement that's well priced and third-party tested for purity.
 Each six-drop serving provides 200 micrograms of selenium.

 Best Amino Acid Chelate

 Some prefer to take an amino acid chelated form of selenium.
 There’s not a ton of evidence it’s absorbed more effectively than other forms.
 Still, if you’re convinced that it is, Bronson offers a solid option that’s lab tested for purity, made in a GMP-certified facility, and even delivered in vegan capsules.